Rhododendrons

 Rhododendron arboreum forest, Langtang National Park, central Nepal.
 (Photo copyright © by Kaj Halberg)

-Rhododendron campanulatum, likewise in Langtang National Park.
+Rhododendron campanulatum, Langtang National Park.
 (Photo copyright © by Kaj Halberg)

 Rime-covered flowers and leaves of an unidentified species, Wumeng Shan Mountains, Guizhou Province, China.
 (Photo copyright © by Kaj Halberg)